Roger Bennett (journalist): Other projects

 In 2010, he created the architectural design competition Sukkah City with journalist Joshua Foer.
 Bennett is also co-founder of a record label, Idelsohn Society for Musical Preservation, that has tracked down lost music from the 1950s and 60s and reissued it including BAGELS AND BONGOS and BLACK SABBATH.
 In 2018, he wrote an op-ed in the Washington Post about Wayne Rooney A lifelong fan of the Chicago White Sox, Bennett threw out the first pitch on August 29, 2019.

 Personal life

 Bennett married Vanessa Kroll, daughter of Kroll Inc. founder Jules Kroll, in 2000.
 His brother-in-law is comedian Nick Kroll.
 Bennett is Jewish.
 In 2014, he announced he would be becoming a naturalized US citizen based upon the United States men's national soccer team's progress in the 2014 FIFA World Cup.
 Bennett became a US citizen on 1 June 2018.
-Bennett is a longtime supporter of Everton F.C.
+Bennett was born and raised in Liverpool, England and is a longtime supporter of Everton F.C.
 Bennett is also a fan of the Chicago Bears, the Chicago White Sox, and the Washington Capitals.
 He has a dog named Martin Scorsese.
 He is fond of Tracy Chapman and tweed.